kameronessi/RegistrationForm/README.md

      ```
 - For managing WebDrivers the Selenium Manager library is used
   - No manual `ChromeDriver` or `geckodriver` downloaded
   - No `bonigarcia/webdrivermanager` used.
-Because with the new version of Selenium, the `Selenium Manager` is a built in solution and `Boni Garcia` himself is also in that team.
+Because with the new version of Selenium, the `Selenium Manager` is a built-in solution and `Boni Garcia` himself is also in that team.
 - `Data-driven testing (DDT)` is applied with the Scenario Outline annotation of Cucumber Framework
 - `Behavior-driven development` is applied
 - Source code does not contain any test data.
 I reach it via *.feature files in resources package
 - StepDefinitions does not contain page object.
 There is a separate package to store the page objects. `pageObjects`
-  Assertions are in step definition classes with test data coming from the features
+- Assertions are in step definition classes with test data coming from the features
+- The landing web page is stored in `src/test/resources/RegistrationForm.html` and navigated in `src/test/java/utilities/Hooks.java` under `@Before` annotation.
+The aim is to make test scenarios independent of each other.
 - `config.properties` file is introduced to keep the source code independent.
   - For now only the browser type can be updated there.
 Chrome, Firefox and Edge browsers are supported.
   - In case of need, the username, password, etc. can be put there.